Wulfram-Systems/LegionDock/README.md

 # LegionDock
-Legion Docker Install X11 local
+Legion Docker Install X11 local:

+"Disclaimer of Use

+The program provided on this repository is intended for educational and research purposes only.
+It should not be used for any illegal or malicious activities.
+The authors and contributors of this program will not be held responsible for any misuse or damage caused by the use of this program.

+By using this program, you agree to use it only for lawful and ethical purposes.
+You also agree to use it at your own risk and to take full responsibility for any consequences resulting from its use.

+We strongly advise against using this program on systems or networks that you do not own or have permission to use.

+The creators and contributors of this program do not condone any illegal or malicious activities and will not provide any support for such use cases."
-Getting Legion to run on almost any system locally: here is a step-by-step guide on how to run the program using Docker and local X11 forwarding:
+Getting Legion to run on almost any system locally:

+Here is a step-by-step guide on how to run the program using Docker and local X11 forwarding:

 Install Docker on your system.
 Download the Docker image for the program by running the following command: